 Do dental implants stain?

-The crown or restoration on your implant is made from porcelain or zirconia, both of which resist staining much better than natural enamel.
-However, the gum tissue and natural teeth around the implant can still stain over time.
+The crown or restoration on your implant is made from porcelain or zirconia, which resists staining much better than natural enamel.
 Regular cleanings and good daily hygiene keep everything looking its best.

 Is there an age limit for dental implants?